TheQuantPy/quant-jobs-research/README.md

 ## 📞 Contact

-For questions, suggestions, or collaboration opportunities, please reach out through the repository issues or visit [TheQuantPy](https://github.com/TheQuantPy).
+For questions, suggestions, or collaboration opportunities, please reach out through the repository issues.

 ---